Infection in Nose After Rhinoplasty: Signs & TreatmentsFacial Plastic Surgery

 5) How do you know if you have infected rhinoplasty?

-If you faced skin complications after rhinoplasties, such as fibrosis, numbness in the incision site, cysts caused by mucus or subcutaneous granuloma, or fever and repeated nosebleeds, you probably have infected rhinoplasty.
+You probably have infected rhinoplasty if you faced skin complications after rhinoplasties, such as fibrosis, numbness in the incision site, cysts caused by mucus or subcutaneous granuloma, or fever and repeated nosebleeds.

 6) Is it common to get a sinus infection after rhinoplasty?